tummychow/arch-server-stuff/PART2.md

 }
 ```

 Now, nginx needs to know which applications will be using Passenger.
 You do this by adding a `passenger_enabled on;` directive to the server block.
-Passenger expects that the root directory of the server will be that empty `public` directory we made earlier.
+Passenger expects that the root directory of the server will be that empty `public` directory you made earlier.
 So the server configuration should look vaguely like this:

 ```nginx
 server {